 Amsterdam Airport Schiphol is situated in the heart of the Netherlands' "Randstad", an area including Amsterdam, The Hague, Utrecht, and Rotterdam that has approximately five million residents.
-Schiphol Group estimates that the catchment area (defined as the area within a two hour drive of Amsterdam Airport Schiphol) of the airport covers approximately 34 million people in the Netherlands, Germany and Belgium.
-This catchment area is expected to increase further once all planned high speed train connections are operational.
+Schiphol Group estimates that the catchment area (defined as the area within a two hour drive of Amsterdam Airport Schiphol) of the airport covers approximately 35 million people in the Netherlands, Germany and Belgium.

 Schiphol Group believes that accessibility is a key competitive strength of Amsterdam Airport Schiphol.
 In addition to the airport's extensive network of worldwide destinations and the relatively high frequency at which major international airlines travel to these destinations via Amsterdam, the single terminal airport is well connected to main road and rail networks.
-Trains stop directly under the terminal in the country's sixth largest train station in terms of the number of passengers, with direct service to major domestic cities as well as several international destinations.
+Trains stop directly under the terminal in the country's fifth largest train station in terms of the number of passengers, with direct service to major domestic cities as well as several international destinations.
 The airport is also positioned at the crossroads of major North-South and East-West motorways.
 By train or car, the airport is approximately 15 minutes from Amsterdam and 45 minutes from Rotterdam.